global-asp/asp-source/en/0108_dima-and-owl.md

 magic dancer.

 ##
-Owl said to his wife, “Go and look in my bag and fetch the moon.”
+Owl said to his wife, "Go and look in my bag and fetch the moon."
 Owl held the moon high above his shoulders and it lit up the darkness for all to see the dance.
 While they